 No See Um Lodge is a family-run fishing lodge that was established by Jack Holman in the early 70’s.
-Today his son, John, who is both a pilot and a guide, maintains No See Um’s well-earned reputation for pampering and pleasing its guests.
+Today his son, John, who is both a pilot and a guide, maintains No See Um’s well-earned reputation for exceptional service.
 John has been living, fishing, guiding and flying in Alaska for most of his life.
 He and his guides know the best fishing spots and how to get you there safely.

 Everyone at No See Um is anxious for your trip to Alaska to be “the trip of a lifetime.”
 The lodge is staffed by the finest talent available.
 Guides are eager to make your Alaskan fishing vacation successful.
 Their knowledge, enthusiasm and instruction will ensure success for the novice and expert alike.
 The willingness of No See Um Lodge’s team to provide the best for their guests – both on the water and at the lodge – have put the lodge in a class by itself . . . truly Alaska’s finest fishing lodge!